giofiocco/jaris/docs/aleph.typ

 == GPU
 #figure(image("PIC/images/GPU.png"), caption: [GPU diagram])
 The GPU produce a VGA bicolor signal at #text(red)[resolution], with a separate #text(red)[TODO] clock (#link("http://www.tinyvga.com/vga-timing")[VGA timing]).
-The screen is divided into 8x8 pixel square, each one filled with a so called pattern stored in the PATTERN RAM, while the ATTRIBUTE RAM stores which pattern to draw in a specific square.
+The screen is divided into 8x8 pixel squares, each one filled with a so called pattern stored in the PATTERN RAM, while the ATTRIBUTE RAM stores which pattern to draw in a specific square.
-Each pattern is stored in 8 bytes (in rows) it is loaded on a shift-register and bit by bit converted to VGA signal.
+Each pattern is stored in 8 bytes (rows-wise) it is loaded on the shift-register and bit by bit converted to VGA signal.

 The fastest clock for a reasonable resolution is 35.5 MHz so the reading circuit will need to be faster than 28 ns \* 8 = 224 ns because the ram is read every 8 clock cycle.

-The coordinates of the pixel to draw will be refered as x and y (xl the least significant 3 bit, xh the rest of the bits, and the same for yh, yl):
+The coordinates of the pixel to draw will be refered as x and y (xl the least significant 3 bit, xh the rest of the bits):

 #register(```yaml
 structures: